 Is Trojan:Win32/Wacatac.B a False Positive?

-Files reported as Trojan:Win32/Wacatac.B are not necessarily malicious.
+Files reported as Trojan:Win32/Wacatac.B is not necessarily malicious.
 For example, users can be deceived into using non-malicious programs, such as Web web browsers, to unwittingly carry out harmful actions, such as downloading malware.
 Some otherwise safe programs might have defects that malware or opponents can exploit to carry out destructive actions.
 Need to you doubt as to whether a file has actually been reported properly, we encourage you to send the affected file to https://www.virustotal.com/en/ to be scanned with multiple antivirus engines.

 How did Trojan:Win32/Wacatac.B infection got on my computer system?